Hey folks, I may have spoken too soon on this dynamic scoring business.

 You said it.

-You said it in your opening criticism of me or your not criticism, but your your complaint.
+You said it in your opening criticism of me or your not criticism, but your complaint.

 No, it's immigration.

-They touted me touting Walker Because that puts me touting a guy who is not quite an open borders guy, but he's he's not really opposed to doing this amnesty for the illegals already here.
+They touted me touting Walker because that puts me touting a guy who is not quite an open borders guy, but he's not really opposed to doing this amnesty for the illegals already here.

-He's still, he's got a he's got a very he's really good on closing the border.
+He's still, he's got a very, he's really good on closing the border.

-He's excellent on border security, but but he's also uh got a position here on Obama's executive amnesty that bothers some people.
+He's excellent on border security, but he's also got a position here on Obama's executive amnesty that bothers some people.

-He's certainly not as solid on that as as your guy, Ted Cruz is.
+He's certainly not as solid on that as your guy, Ted Cruz, is.

 And Cruz is a rock star.

-I mean, are you talking about uh great with the speech?
+I mean, you're talking about great with the speech.

-I mean, did you did you hear Crazy's speech at all?
+I mean, did you hear Cruz's speech at Iowa?

 Yeah.

-But the Republican Party is as Freight of Cruz as they were Palin.
+But the Republican Party is as afraid of Cruz as they were Palin.

 Yeah.

-And I think Walker's a little dry, and so that's another edge to freeze.
+And I think Walker's a little dry, and so that's another edge to Cruz.

 I'll take my amnesty guy on the VEP side, but I don't want him getting a big show.